abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ### Summary

-I quite like the approach and simplicity that Kamal gives us for deployment.
+I quite like the approach and the simplicity that Kamal gives us for deployment.
 It's transparent and gives us ability to change almost any configuration of services.
 Would be good to have a single binary instead of installing with Ruby and that staff.
 Also, I would avoid SSH connection from CI worker to server, but this is probably